hheinzer/ccfd/README.md

 The procedure for running the other cases is the same.
 However, if the solution data is 2D, then you do not need to switch to *Line Chart View*.
 The 2D CGNS output files will usually have more than just the solution file.
 You can load everything at once by selecting the file that has `_Master` in its name.
 After loading the file, select all *Cell Arrays* in the *Pipeline Browser* and click on *Apply*.
 Then you can look at the different fields of the solution, by selecting them in the top bar (where it first says *Solid Color*).

 Some files can only be run with the Navier-Stokes equations.
-In order the switch between Euler and Navie-Stokes equations, open the `Makefile` and change the `EQNSYS` parameter.
+In order the switch between Euler and Navier-Stokes equations, open the `Makefile` and change the `EQNSYS` parameter.